matloff/fasteR/README.md

 But there are several columns like this, and we'd like to avoid doing this all repeatedly by hand.
 (What if there were several *hundred* such columns?)
-Instead, we'd like to do this *programmatically*.
+Instead, we'd like to do this *programmatically*, i.e. purely by code.
 This can be done with R's **for** loop construct (which by the way most programming languages have as well).

 Let's first check which columns seem appropriate for recoding.
 Recall that there are 9 columns in this data frame.